 The primary purpose of H-Albion is to enable historians more easily to discuss research interests, teaching methods and the state of historiography.
 H-Albion is especially interested in methods of teaching history to graduate and undergraduate students in diverse settings.

-Reviewed by Nigel Aston (University of Leicester) Published on H-Albion (May, 2018) Commissioned by Jeffrey R. Wigelsworth (Red Deer College)
+Reviewed by Padraig Lawlor (Purdue University) Published on H-Albion (August, 2018) Commissioned by Jeffrey R. Wigelsworth (Red Deer College)